 - Is your electrical equipment working properly?
 Fans or pumps that go on and off constantly use a lot of electricity.

 How can I pay my bills online?

-You can also go online to your bank’s website, go to the Pay Bills page, and enter Enersource as a payee.
-You’ll need the first 10 digits of your account number to identify your account.
+Mississauga customers can pay their bills online through your bank’s website, go to the Pay Bills page, and enter Enersource as a payee.
+You’ll need the 10 digits of your account number to identify your account.

 How can I pay bills automatically?

-Mississauga residents can also pay using standard bi-monthly billing, where you mail your cheque in the return envelope or deliver it in person and deposit it into our drop box:
+Mississauga residents can also mail a cheque in the provided return envelope or deliver it in person and deposit it into our drop box:

 What happens if I’m late paying my hydro bill?